Frequently Asked Questions

 Can students work at the overseas campus?

-Some students will be hired at HUF and HUG to help with some of the general cleaning, serving of the meals, and other duties as assigned.
+Eligible students may have the opportunity to work on the HUF and HUG campuses to help with some of the general cleaning, serving of the meals, and other duties as assigned.
 Resident Assistants are chosen each semester for some campuses.
-If you wish to apply, applications are available for enrolled international students.
+If you wish to apply, applications are available for enrolled study abroad students.

 Will I have to fly by myself from my home to the overseas campus?